 13.8 The costs of the arbitrator shall be borne by the parties as he directs and his decision on the issue in dispute shall be final.

-13.9 These Conditions shall be subject to and construed under English Law and the parties hereby submit to the exclusive jurisdiction of the English courts for that purpose.
+13.9 These Conditions shall be subject to and construed under UAE Law and the parties hereby submit to the exclusive jurisdiction of the English courts for that purpose.